astronomer/airflow-guides/guides/what-is-a-hook.md

 Hooks are used as a away to abstract the methods you would use against a source system.
 Hooks should be used when interacting with any external system.

-The `S3Hook` below just shows how a hook can import a standard library (in this case, boto3) and expose some of the most common methods.
+The [S3Hook](https://registry.astronomer.io/providers/amazon/modules/s3hook) below just shows how a hook can import a standard library (in this case, boto3) and expose some of the most common methods.

 The full code for the hook is [here](https://github.com/apache/airflow/blob/master/airflow/hooks/S3_hook.py)

+> To browse and search all of the available Hooks in Airflow, visit the [Astronomer Registry](https://registry.astronomer.io/modules?types=hooks), the discovery and distribution hub for Apache Airflow integrations created to aggregate and curate the best bits of the ecosystem.

 ```python
 class S3Hook(AwsHook):